-Arbitrage betting refers to when a sports bettor makes multiple bets on the same odds market in an attempt to profit no matter the outcome of an event.
+Arbitrage betting is a betting strategy that involves taking advantage of differences in odds among different bookmakers to make a profit regardless of the outcome of an event.
 The idea behind arbitrage betting is to place bets on all multiple outcomes of an event at different bookmakers, in such a way that the combined payouts will be greater than the total amount wagered.
 Many sports bettors believe that this is a holy grail of sports betting because they can guarantee a profit at little or no perceived risk.
 However, arbitrage betting is not all that it seems.
 In fact, many arbitrage bettors will sacrifice making a profit in a misguided attempt to increase the number of opportunities to win the bet.
 In this article, we’ll explore the different types of arbitrage betting and why you shouldn’t fall for the arbitrage mirage.

 Types of Arbitrage Betting Situations

 When it comes to reducing variance in your betting there are three main tools: arbitrage, middling, and hedging.
 All three are similar, but distinctly different.
 In this article we talk about arbitrage.
 We have another article teaching when you should hedge your bets and I’ll touch upon middling in a future article.
 For now, we will talk about the two types of arbitrage bets: